Call For Proposals is open!

 Here are some sections under which you can submit your talk or workshop:

-- Data Analysis and Visualization - Data Analysis and Visualization
+- Data science - Data Analysis, Scientific Computing, Machine Learning and Data Visualization

 - The proposal should have an objective with clear expectation for the audience.